 This post is exempt from the Rehabilitation of Offenders Act 1974 therefore the successful candidate will be subject to a Disclosure and Barring Service check.

-To apply for this vacancy please email email@example.com, and attach a completed Personal Details and Equal Opportunities Form, Covering Letter, CV, including research /education statements, and grants and publications list.
+To apply for this vacancy please click ‘Apply Now’, and submit a covering letter, CV including research /education statements, and grants and publications list.
 Please highlight your highest quality research outputs (please indicate a rank from 1 to 4) up to a maximum of 4, since 2017.
 In addition, candidates are asked to provide copies of the top 2 research outputs (Journal / book chapter /practice-based portfolio).
-Where possible candidates are asked to combine all of these documents into a single file.
+Where possible candidates are asked to combine all these documents into a single file.

 Northumbria University takes pride in, and values, the quality and diversity of our staff.
 We welcome applications from all members of the community.
 The University holds an Athena SWAN Bronze award in recognition of our commitment to improving employment practices for the advancement of gender equality and is a member of the Euraxess network, which delivers information and support to professional researchers.